 - Ability to add written notes for each stamp,

-- Ability to import a stamp image from Photos library,
+- Ability to import a stamp image from Photos library, and

 If you wish to publish your stamp collection on our website, please contact us.